ajnovice/SecureAI/README.md

 # SecureAI
-This is repository for the Secure and Private AI Challenge Scholar Learning
+This is repository for the Secure and Private AI Scholarship Challenge.